-Join Aaron F. Ross for an in-depth discussion in this video Creating an nParticle volume emitter, part of Creating Particle and Fire Effects with Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Creating an nParticle volume emitter, part of Maya: Particle and Fire Effects (2011).

 Now, we are ready to add nParticles to the scene.
 N stands for Nucleus and Nucleus is Maya's advanced dynamic engine.
 The idea of Nucleus is all the parts sort of fit together and you can have particles interact with cloth and so on and it's very cool and it's very advanced.
 We're really only going to be using some of the most basic features of nParticle in this exercise.
 First thing we'll do is go to the nDynamics menu set, then to nParticles menu, and under Create nParticles you'll see that there are some presets here and yours is probably going to say Cloud.

 Just go ahead and click on Points.
 Then in the second step we will go back into that same menu, Create nParticles.
 We want to create an emitter.
 I'll go into the Options box for the nParticle emitter and make sure that the Emitter Type is Volume.
 Yours will probably say Omni.
 We want to make sure that it says Volume emitter.
 And scrolling down a little bit you'll see that the Volume Shape is Cube and that's what we want.

 Go ahead and click Create.
 It's created at the origin.
 I will go ahead and grab the Move tool and pull it a little bit closer to the camera.
 You'll also see this big N. That's the Nucleus node and it doesn't matter where the Nucleus node is in the scene and it doesn't even matter if it's visible but it's there.
 All right!
 So getting a little bit closer into the camera, here is the emitter and I just want to position it so that it's not visible to the camera.